Islamic State attacks Syrian army and Kurds in twin assault

 Islamic State advanced rapidly last month, seizing cities in Syria and Iraq.
 The latest Kurdish advance in Syria has shifted the momentum again, but Islamic State fighters have often adopted a tactic of advancing elsewhere when they lose ground.

-The group said it had seized al-Nashwa district and neighboring areas in the southwest of Hasaka, a city divided into zones of government and Kurdish control.
-Government forces had withdrawn towards the city center, it said in a statement.
+The group said it had seized al-Nashwa district and neighbouring areas in the southwest of Hasaka, a city divided into zones of government and Kurdish control.
+Government forces had withdrawn towards the city centre, it said in a statement.

 Syrian state TV said Islamic State was expelling residents from their homes in al-Nashwa, executing people and detaining them.
 Many Islamic State fighters had been killed, it said, included a commander identified as a Tunisian.